sillsdev/khmer-character-specification/specification.md

 #### 7.4.4.
 Concatenation of A Consonant Shifter and a Vowel

 This is a special case of Khmer text rendering.
-The consonant shifter, either ៊ [U+17CA] or ៉ [U+17C9], has to be rendered as a glyph that looks like ុ , when there is an above vowel attached to it (See [Special Treatment on Consonant Shifters](#SpecialTreatmentonConsonantShifters)).
+The consonant shifter, either ៊ [U+17CA] or ៉ [U+17C9], has to be rendered as a glyph that looks like ុ , when there is an above vowel attached to it (See [Special Treatment of Consonant Shifters](#SpecialTreatmentofConsonantShifters)).

 *   Consonant Shifter ( ​៊) + Above vowel	ស <mark style="background-color:#BFBFBF">៊ ី</mark>		> ស៊ី	‘to eat (vulgar)’
 *   Above vowel + Below vowel		ស <mark style="background-color:#BFBFBF">ី ុ</mark> 		> សុី 	**<font color="red">invalid sequence</font>**